awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.XRgn.md

 + Due to the limit on the number of access control list \(ACL\) entries for a VPC, we can't guarantee more than five cross\-Region read replica instances\.
 + The read replica uses the default DB parameter group for the specified DB engine\.
 + The read replica uses the default security group\.
-+ For MariaDB, MySQL, and Oracle DB instances, when the source for a cross\-Region read replica is deleted, the read replica is promoted\.
++ For MariaDB, MySQL, and Oracle DB instances, when the source DB instance for a cross\-Region read replica is deleted, the read replica is promoted\.
-+ For PostgreSQL DB instances, when the source for a cross\-Region read replica is deleted, the replication status of the read replica is set to `terminated`\.
++ For PostgreSQL DB instances, when the source DB instance for a cross\-Region read replica is deleted, the replication status of the read replica is set to `terminated`\.
 The read replica isn't promoted\.

+  You have to promote the read replica manually or delete it\.

 ### Requesting a cross\-Region read replica<a name="ReadRepl.XRgn.Policy"></a>